Muslim funerals in Australia: family gathered for an Islamic burial in a natural cemetery

 Ghusl (ritual washing)

 The body is washed in a ritual called ghusl.
 This is performed by same-gender family members or trained community volunteers.
-A wife may wash her husband, and a husband may wash his wife.
+In many schools of Islamic law, a wife may wash her husband, and a husband may wash his wife, though practice varies between communities.

 The washing follows a set sequence: the body is washed an odd number of times (typically three or five), starting from the right side.
-Water mixed with lotus leaves or camphor is used.
+Water mixed with sidr (lote-tree leaves) or camphor is used; this practice follows the hadith in which the Prophet instructed that his daughter be washed with water and sidr.
 The body is handled gently throughout, and the washer's gaze is lowered out of respect for the deceased's modesty.

 Kafan (shrouding)